New workflow descriptions

 A new importer is available which takes the JSON file from the RoamResearch export.
-Note that
+Note that this feature is currently only available in the .JAR distribution format,

 A new release is now available in the .msi (Windows) and .dmg (Mac) formats.
 It includes the additions from the recent .jar-only updates: New wiki navigation, new Tagged import and new Tinderbox import.
 See a few sample screenshots below.